 Differences Between Male and Female Runners

 You may notice when looking at race times for men and women that male runners tend to run faster.
-This is true for elites, but often also true for teens and everyday adult runners.
+This is true for elites, but often also true for teen and adult intermediate runners.

 Body Fat: Women have more body fat for biological reasons meaning our bodies have to work harder to run at a particular pace.